JoranMichiels/ixai/README.md

       [ClickMe](https://serre-lab.clps.brown.edu/resource/clickme) explanation.
 This will be the main training dataset for our example.
     - class `ImageNetteDataset(...)` is a pytorch like dataset class that can be used to load the complete [Imagenette](https://github.com/fastai/imagenette).
-We will this in our example for extra validation.
+We will use this in our example for extra validation.
-- `ixai/helpers.py` contains some helper functions
+- `helpers.py` contains some helper functions

 ## General Usage